SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-16-dog-and-problem.md

 how their cans of food get opened (and more importantly, how and when the food gets out of the can and into their bowls).
 But they are hopelessly intellectually ill-equipped to understand how the food got _into_ the can.
-There's a whole industrial infrastructure around pet food of which they cannot conceive.
+There's a whole industrial infrastructure around pet food of which they cannot even conceive.

 Some days I feel like that.

-So does this dog, confronted with a problem just at the edge of his capabilities.
+So does this dog, confronted with a problem _just_ at the edge of his capabilities.

 He's a good dog.